 Padre Pedro was ordained as a priest on 26 April 2014.
 Along with Padre Jose Maria, they are the first ordained priests since the community was started by Padre Martín.

-Padre José María is from Tablada de Lurin (Lima), Peru.
+Padre José María is now the Superior of Siervos de la Divina Misericordia and is from Tablada de Lurin (Lima), Peru.
 He felt the calling to the priesthood from a very young age.
 He had entered a diocesan seminary in northern Peru, but was unable to continue after the first year.
 A friend of his told him about a new community near Lima and he introduced himself to Padre Martín shortly afterward.
 He was one of the first vocations after the community was founded.

 He chose his name because he has a great devotion to Saint Joseph and the Virgin Mary.
 He was ordained as a priest on 26 April 2014 along with Padre Pedro.
 They are the first two ordained priests since the community was started by Padre Martín.

-Deacon Pío is from Huancayo in the Ancash Province of Peru.
+Padre Pío is from Huancayo in the Ancash Province of Peru.
 He felt his calling to the priesthood at the age of 19-20.
 He was involved in a Catholic Charismatic Renewal group, and several of the people were telling him he was going to be a priest.
 Then when he was in confession one day, the priest (whom he did not know) told him he was going to be a priest.
-He found his way to the community through Brother Domingo.
-They were from the same city, and Brother Domingo, who had already met Padre Martín, told him he had a friend who was interested in the priesthood.
+He found his way to the community through Padre Mariano de Jesús.
+They were from the same city, and Padre Mariano de Jesús, who had already met Padre Martín, told him he had a friend who was interested in the priesthood.
 This was in 2004.

-Deacon Pío completed his seminary studies and was ordained as a Deacon in 2016.
-He is now awaiting his ordination into the priesthood.
+Padre Pío completed his seminary studies and was ordained as a Deacon in 2016.
+He received his ordination into the priesthood on 2 February 2019.

 Brother Agustín was born in Lima, but he grew up in Huancayo along with Brothers Domingo and Pio.
 He felt the calling to the priesthood at age 16, but his parents thought it was better for him to pursue a career.
 He ignored the calling for many years, pursuing instead the "pleasures of the world."
 He had a very holy experience during a retreat in 2006 and spent two years in discernment with a polish priest.
 He felt a strong devotion to Divine Mercy and wanted to go to Poland and complete seminary training there.
 After learning this was not possible, he was led to Padre Martín's community through Brother Domingo.